Chart Color Schemes

 Forrest hosts an older demographic, ranking in the top quartile nationwide

-The median age in Forrest is 47 years, which is significantly higher than the Australian Capital Territory's average of 35 years and also considerably older than Australia's national average of 38 years.
-Compared to the Australian Capital Territory, Forrest has a higher concentration of residents aged 55-64 (16.3%) but fewer residents aged 5-14 (6.9%).
+The median age in Forrest is 47 years, which is significantly higher than the Australian Capital Territory average of 35 years and considerably older than Australia's national average of 38 years.
+Compared to the Australian Capital Territory, Forrest has a higher percentage of residents aged 55-64 (16.3%) but fewer residents aged 5-14 (6.9%).
 This concentration of 55-64 year-olds is well above the national average of 11.2%.
-According to the 2021 Census, the population aged 75-84 has grown from 8.1% to 10.3%, while the 55-64 age group increased from 14.7% to 16.3%.
-Conversely, the 45-54 age group has declined from 15.4% to 12.8%, and the 5-14 age group dropped from 8.9% to 6.9%.
+According to the 2021 Census, the percentage of Forrest's population aged 75-84 has grown from 8.1% to 10.3%, while the 55-64 age group increased from 14.7% to 16.3%.
+Conversely, the 45-54 age group has declined from 15.4% to 12.8%, and the 5-14 age group has dropped from 8.9% to 6.9%.
 Looking ahead to 2041, demographic projections show significant shifts in Forrest's age structure.
-The 65-74 age group is projected to grow by 57% (144 people), reaching 396 from 251.
-Notably, the combined age groups of 65 and above will account for 70% of total population growth, reflecting Forrest's aging demographic profile.
+The 65-74 age group is expected to grow by 58%, reaching 396 people from the current 251.
+Notably, the combined age groups of 65 and above will account for 69% of the total population growth, reflecting the area's aging demographic profile.
 In contrast, both the 15-24 and 0-4 age groups are projected to see reduced numbers.